rage/java-programming/data/part-6/1-objects-within-objects.md

 Add the following methods to the `Suitcase` class:

-- a `printGoods` method, which prints all the items in the suitcase
+- a `printItems()` method, which prints all the items in the suitcase

-- a `totalWeight` method, which returns the total weight of the items
+- a `totalWeight()` method, which returns the total weight of the items

 <!-- Seuraavassa on luokan käyttöesimerkki: -->